veyon/docs/admin/reference.rst

 Master
 ------

+All settings in this page influence the appearance, behaviour and features of the Veyon Master program.

 Basic settings
 ++++++++++++++

 **Directories**

 In order to make a configuration generic and independent of the user, you should use placeholder variables instead of absolute paths in the directory settings.
-A more detailed explanation of possible values can be found in section :ref:`RefPlaceholderVariables`.
+All information on supported variables can be found in section :ref:`RefPlaceholderVariables`.

 .. _RefUserConfiguration:

 :index:`User configuration`
-	The user specific configuration of the Master program resides in the directory defined here.
-This configuration includes the settings for the user interface and the computer choice from the last session.
+	The user specific configuration of Veyon Master is stored in this directory.
+The configuration contains settings for the user interface as well as the computer selection of the last session.

-	**Default:** *$APPDATA/Config*
+	**Default:** *%APPDATA%/Config*

 :index:`Screenshots`
-	All image files that have been generated by the screenshot function reside in the directory defined here.
-For example if you want to store the files in a central collection folder, a different directory path can be entered here.
+	All image files that have been generated by using the screenshot feature are stored in this directory.
+In case you want to collect the files in a central folder, a different directory path can be supplied here.

-	**Default:** *$APPDATA/Screenshots*
+	**Default:** *%APPDATA%/Screenshots*

 .. index:: user interface